 This theme was developed to encourage writing and reflection on how music shapes our individual and shared histories, how music affects social movements, and how we listen to, talk about, and share lyrics, instruments, and messages in music.

 - Twisted Roots Concert with John Kimsey and Lia McCoo.
-Professor and scholar John Kimsey and musician Lia McCoo will present a seminar on the making of the composition Twisted Roots—a song cycle that uses vernacular music of the American South to explore what might be called the American dream blues and map historical and contemporary convolutions of place and race, politics and culture.
+Professor and scholar John Kimsey and musician Lia McCoo presented a seminar on the making of the composition Twisted Roots—a song cycle that uses vernacular music of the American South to explore what might be called the American dream blues and map historical and contemporary convolutions of place and race, politics and culture.
 The cycle uses traditional Southern idioms like blues, jump, rockabilly and bluegrass to map a shadowy American dreamscape populated by ruling class Old Boys, race-baiting spin doctors, oldtime religionists, shattered veterans, defiant inmates, clandestine operators, Caribbean rebel-prophets, overworked single mothers, Appalachian ghosts, bullying talk radio hosts, rock’n’roll aristocrats, Social Darwinist sociopaths, manic street preachers and ordinary folk struggling to do the right thing.
-Kimsey and McCoo will discuss the layered writing processes involved in the project and will perform selected pieces.
+Kimsey and McCoo discussed the layered writing processes involved in the project and performed selected pieces.
 Ben Sidran, host of NPR’s Jazz Alive described the project as “An ingenious way to integrate political and social commentary into a musical architecture.”

 Please visit our events pages for dates and locations of these special programs.

 Make sure to sign up for the Neighborhood Writing Alliance newsletter to receive announcements when available.